Derandomized concentration bounds for polynomials, and hypergraph maximal independent set: The randomized algorithm

-In \cite{kutten}, a number of distributed algorithms were given for hypergraph MIS.
-(The definition of the distributed model of computing for hypergraphs is not as formalized as for graphs; these issues are elucidated more in \cite{kutten}.)
-These use the algorithm of Kelsen as a core subroutine.
-However, there is a complication: in Kelsen's original algorithm, one repeatedly runs $\text{MARK}(G,p)$, where $p$ is a function of the maximum degree of the current residual graph $G$.
+\textbf{A distributed algorithm.} Kutten et. al. \cite{kutten} described a number of distributed algorithms for hypergraph MIS.
+These are also based on the REDUCE procedure, but there is a complication: in Kelsen's original algorithm, the probability $p$ used in REDUCE is a function of the maximum degree of the current residual hypergraph.
 This is a global statistic, and so it cannot be computed easily in a distributed (local) algorithm.
+As a result, the algorithm of \cite{kutten} is fairly complex and has some additional technical limitations.

-By contrast, the probability $p$ used in Algorithm~\ref{algo:find-mis} depends solely on $n,r$ and the number of time-steps since the algorithm has begun.
-Since these are globally known parameters, each step of Algorithm~\ref{algo:find-mis} can easily be simulated in $O(1)$ distributed rounds.
-So the overall runtime is straightforwardly $(\log n)^{2^r + O(1)}$ rounds.
+By contrast, the probability $p$ used in Algorithm~\ref{algo:find-mis} depends solely on $n,r$ and the number of iterations since the algorithm has begun.
+These are globally known parameters and so each step of REDUCE and of Algorithm~\ref{algo:find-mis} can easily be simulated in $O(1)$ distributed rounds.
+Thus, Algorithm~\ref{algo:find-mis} can be trivially converted into a distributed algorithm, giving the following result: \begin{theorem} There is a $(\log n)^{2^{r+3} + O(1)}$-round randomized algorithm to compute an MIS of a rank-$r$ hypergraph wvhp in the CONGEST distributed computing model. \end{theorem}